PrassesKhadka/Extra/Sarbham.md

 **Reasoning:**

-> I have opted to use Set here to store unique values and it's average time complexity for it's operation is O(1)
+> I have opted to use Set here to store unique values and it's average time complexity for it's operation is O(1).For each element num, i have calculated the complement by subtracting num from the target value.
+The complement is the value that, when added to num, results in the target value.Then we check for Complement in Set:If the complement is found in the seenElements set, it means a pair has been found, and that pair is added to the result array.Regardless of whether a pair is found or not, the current num is added to the seenElements set to ensure it's available for future iterations.

 <br>